 We’ve had some inquiries about our previous post, “Doggy Super Heroes” on how best to help our precious pups achieve Super Hero status.
-It is so exciting for us at Habibi U & Pup Academy (Go Bears!) to assist you every step of the way.
+It is so exciting for us at Habibi U (Go Bears!) to assist you every step of the way.
 Are you ready?

 Be familiar with your puppy’s training routine and educational path.

-If your dog has been with our SuperStar trainer Emily at Pup Academy, you’ve been kept up to date with its schedule and progress in potty training, sleeping through the night, and short training sessions.
-As a dog parent, it is crucial to maintain the level of achievement that your pup has worked so hard to attain.
-Remember, your pup doesn’t care about fancy toys or treats, what it will treasure is a consistent schedule and routine.
-Your puppy thrives on a schedule!
+we've given your baby a head start to crate training & scheduling.
+As a dog parent, it is important to maintain the level of achievement that your pup has worked so hard to attain, for an easy transition.
+With our Habib Method program, we will help you learn the ropes in becoming a pack leader with confidence in your role!
+First step will be settling in and building your bond to establish a trusting relationship.
+Your pup doesn’t care about fancy toys or treats, what it will treasure is a consistent schedule and routine and feeling your calm leadership.
+Your puppy thrives on a schedule and routine, and we have a wonderful schedule that your puppy comes home with, to help set you and your Habibi Bear up for success!
 For those of us with lots of dog experience, who can ever forget the happiness on your dog’s face when it realizes it is breakfast or dinner time?
 The sheer joy and excitement as it senses the time and the patter of its paws as it waits patiently for you to place its bowl down and waits for the command to go ahead and eat.
 If any of you have seen the unfortunate anxiety of a rescue dog who wasn’t sure when it would eat again, the contrast is jarring.
 Consistency is security in the animal and especially the dog world, where dogs and humans have been partners for more than 30,000 years.
 Now that’s a partnership!

-If you have brought home a trained service animal, then you are aware that this little Habibi Bear takes its duties very seriously!
-Your little gal or guy has been plugging away, day after day, learning specific commands and actions to enhance your quality of life.
+If you are working toward service training, then we can assist you in locating a training facility near you so you can build a relationship together, over time!
+This takes 2-3 years depending on the service, and you will be navigating all the puppy developmental phases along the way as well.
+This process takes time, and building that respect together is a lifetime bond that cannot be broken.
+When you start your work, we recommend beginning with using the service vest for each lesson.
 When your dog has on its service dog vest, no one should be allowed to approach or interact with your dog, as it knows it is At Work.
 Just like a Police Dog, or a Drug Detection Dog at the airport, it is a signal to all that this dog means business!
 Slipping on that vest is its signal that it has on its working hat and it is time for business.
 Remember, our Habibi Bears are tiny but mighty little heroes!

 Short practical tips to keep in mind: